Preregistration is required. Please read below for steps to request registration for cat volunteer training.

 Information about the training process

-- Training takes place in 2 parts:
+Training will take place in two parts:

 - Part 1: you’ll learn most of what you need to know to help with the cats, including volunteer and cat safety and sanitation, how to feed the cats, scoop litter boxes, and do basic cleaning.